-- Assessment should show how well the individual is performing in the role and whether they have met the requirements of the Standard. - It should have maximum relevance to the real job that the apprentice is doing to truly test full competence in the role. - It should integrate with Business As Usual processes wherever possible e.g. performance management, personal development. - It should add value to the apprentice's journey, both during and at the end of the apprenticeship so that this is seen as helping them build not only competence in the role, but also a career in the organisation wherever possible.
-This should include giving them feedback on their development as part of the end point assessment where relevant. - It should give assurance to the employer that the apprenticeship is being delivered in a consistent and appropriate manner.
+- 1. Have maximum relevance to the real job that the apprentice is doing to truly test full competence in the role - 2.
+Integrate with Business As Usual processes wherever possible e.g. performance management, personal development - 3.
+Add value to the apprentice's journey, both during and at the end of the apprenticeship so that this is seen as helping them build not only competence in the role, but also a career in the organisation wherever possible - 4.
+Give assurance to the employer that the apprenticeship is being delivered in a consistent and appropriate manner

-The major components of the apprenticeship, as it evolves throughout the period, and the roles of each of the major parties are shown in the diagram below - the timings are an example, assuming an 18 month apprenticeship.
-Within this are contained any professional qualification (if taken), development of organisation specific knowledge, the skills and behaviours required to do the role, on-programme assessment and the end point assessment.
+The major components of the apprenticeship as it evolves throughout the period and the roles of each of the major parties are shown in the diagram overleaf - the timings are an example, assuming an 18 month apprenticeship.
+Within this are contained the relevant professional qualifications, development of organisation specific knowledge, the skills and behaviours required to do the role, on-programme assessment and the final assessment.

-Month Apprentice Employer Training Provider Assessment Organisation 0 Understand job role and apprenticeship commitment Deliver induction training and understand role in apprenticeship Explain apprenticeship, roles, timetable and commitments.
+010175/74 , Month Apprentice Employer Training Provider Assessment Organisation 0 Understand job role and apprenticeship commitment Deliver induction training and understand role in apprenticeship Explain apprenticeship, roles, timetable and commitments.
 Completes SFA admin req'ts 1-12 Works to role objectives / KPIs / training plan Develops Knowledge, Skills, Behaviours Manages as any other employee inc Performance Management via monthly 1to1s etc Monitors progress; identifies gaps; delivers apprentice learning and support as required.
 Completes SFA admin reqts 6-12 Studies and takes Qualification Supports and coaches Supports and trains 13-14 Continues building required Knowledge, Skills, Behaviours 'Gateway' to end point assessment: Employer and TP review progress and agree whether Apprentice has achieved competency levels required vs all learning outcomes.
-14-15 Apprentice, Employer and TP work together to agree the make up of the 2 elements of End Point Assessment (Portfolio & Professional Discussion).
-TP signs off vs Assessment plan requirements 16-17 Completes Portfolio.
+14-15 yer and TP work together to agree the make up of the 2 elements of End Point folio & Professional Discussion).
+TP signs off vs Assessment Plan requirements 16-17 Completes Portfolio.
 Submits for assessment Reviews Portfolio Reviews Portfolio.
 Assesses Portfolio.
 Sets up Prof Discussion.
 18 Participates in Professional Discussion Discusses grade for apprentice if there is disagreement.
 Informs apprentice.
 Discusses grade for apprentice if there is disagreement.
 When decision made, checks submission, administers as required.
 Carries out Prof Discussion.
 Recommends final result for apprentice Chairs discussion to finalise grade for apprentice if there is disagreement.